jackcrane/FTC-Explorer/README.md

 ## Contributing
 If you have changes or contributions, open an issue or PR.
 If you want to contribute but don't know where to start, check out the issues and see if there is something in there that you want to contribute to.

-Minor comments are fine as plaintext, but **mark important comments with emojis as defined [here](https://gist.github.com/parmentf/035de27d6ed1dce0b36a)**.
-I know it is odd but it makes it a lot easier to review important commits.